 When You’ve Been Searched Illegally

 Drug possession and drug trafficking charges can make it very difficult for your employment future.
 If you are charged with either possession or drug trafficking, your potential employers may pass on hiring you on as an employee.
-If you are facing drug charges, it’s important to fight these charges with a qualified attorney on your side.
+If you are facing drug charges, it’s important to fight these charges with qualified drug trafficking attorneys on your side.
 Drug trafficking is a serious offense, and one that is difficult for most potential employers to overlook.

-If you need a criminal defense attorney in Pittsburgh or the surrounding area, call DRK Attorneys today at 855-976-2198 to schedule your free initial consultation.
+If you need a team of criminal defense drug trafficking attorneys in Pittsburgh or the surrounding area, call DRK Attorneys today at 412-281-6869 to schedule your free initial consultation.
 Together we will talk about the merits of your case, and determine how we can best defend the charges that have been made against you.
 It’s important to fight your charges to avoid potential jail time and heavy fines.